viant/smirror/README.md

 The following [Deployment](deployment/mirror/README.md) details storage mirror generic deployment.

+## Notification & Proxy

+To simplify mirroring maintenance once instance of storage mirror is recommended per project or region.
+Since lambda/cloud function accept only one trigger bucket you an use sqs/sns/pubsub bucket proxy to notify main StorageMirror instance by copying/moving underlying resource to trigger bucket.

 ## Monitoring

 [StorageMonitor](mon) can be used to monitor trigger and error buckets.